 Neuropathy is a disorder of the peripheral Nervous System.
 It may be genetic or acquired, progress quickly or slowly, involve motor, sensory, and/or autonomic nerves, and affect only certain nerves or all of them.
 It can cause pain or loss of sensation, weakness, paralysis, loss of reflexes, muscle atrophy, or, in autonomic neuropathies, disturbances of blood pressure, heart rate, or bladder and bowel control; impotence; and inability to focus the eyes.
 Some types damage the neuron itself, others the myelin sheath that insulates it.
 Examples include Carpal Tunnel Syndrome, Amyotrophic Lateral Sclerosis, Poliomyelitis and Shingles.

 Symptoms will depend on which nerves are injured.
-Lose of feeling pain, especially in the feet.
+Loss of feeling pain, especially in the feet.
 This can lead to serious infections, because sores or other problems may not be felt through the nervous system.
 When other parts of the body are affected, symptoms may include:

 - Problems with digestion, such as bloating, belching, constipation, nausea and vomiting, diarrhea, and belly pain